 His performance has been praised by The Guardian's Observer as “An impressive display of virtuosic pianism”.
 Spanish newspaper Levante described him as “An Artist of the Sound”.

-Highlights of the 2019/2020 season include recitals in Estonia, Finland, France, Iceland, Georgia, Germany, Hong-Kong, Hungary, Luxembourg, the Netherlands, Spain, Switzerland, the United Kingdom.
+Highlights of the 2020/2021 season include performances in, Finland, France, Iceland, Georgia, Germany, Hong-Kong, Hungary, the Netherlands, Switzerland, the United Kingdom.

 In addition to his career as a pianist, Luka works on creating an album of his own compositions.
 One of the pieces was filmed and premiered by Het Concertgebouw’s Sessions.
 Scores of his works are published by UK-based Master Music Publications.

-As a social media influencer, Luka's Instagram has over 62K followers.
+As a social media influencer, Luka's Instagram has nearly 70K followers.